 This map shows areas of seismic risk from high (red) to low (grayish-green).
 The map is from a 2007 report (click here to download) on seismic design categories in Washington.
 The map also shows potentially active faults from a separate 2014 report (click here to download).

 Earthquakes occur nearly every day in Washington.
 Most are too small to be felt or cause damage.
 Large earthquakes are less common but can cause significant damage to the things we count on in everyday life, such as buildings, roads, bridges, dams, and utilities.

 Washington has the second highest risk in the U.S. of these large and damaging earthquakes because of its geologic setting.
 Read more below to learn about how and where earthquakes occur, what to do before, during, and after an earthquake, and what scientists are doing to learn more about them.

 WHAT WE DO

-Our mission is to collect, develop, use, distribute, and preserve geologic information to promote the safety, health, and welfare of the citizens, protect the environment, and support the economy of Washington.
+The mission of the Washington Geological Survey is to collect, develop, use, distribute, and preserve geologic information to promote the safety, health, and welfare of the citizens, protect the environment, and support the economy of Washington.

 Develop and publish hazard maps

-The Division has developed several types of hazard maps for different types of earthquake- and fault-related hazards:
+The Survey has developed several types of hazard maps for different types of earthquake- and fault-related hazards:

 - The Earthquake Hazards Scenario Catalog contains loss estimates for a suite of earthquake scenarios.
 These scenarios were selected to represent reasonable estimates of the most serious earthquake hazards everywhere in Washington as a basis for planning.